rlfagan/SampleIonic/README.md

 This will download all the third party tools.

-In your xcode, go to File Menu >> Workspace Settings and select "Legacy Build System" for "Build System:"
+When building with xcode; in your xcode, go to File Menu >> Workspace Settings and select "Legacy Build System" for "Build System:"

 # Notes
 **DOM Diff** is now supported in **SaaS** only.
 This application has **DOM Diff** enabled.
 If you need to test for onpremise system.
 You will need to change from: